On the Design of Channel Shortening Demodulators for Iterative Receivers in MIMO and ISI Channels: Parameter Optimization for Finite Length Linear Vector Channel

 \subsection{Method III}

-So far we have discussed two types of CS demodulators which are based on the Forney and Ungerboeck models.
-However, as both need numerical optimization to obtain the optimal CS parameter $\vec{F}$ or $\vec{G}$, we provide a third method that has a closed form solution but is suboptimal in general.
-Method III will rely on the same operations as Method II for $\vec{P}\!=\!\vec{0}$.
+So far we have discussed two types of CS demodulators based on Forney and Ungerboeck detection models, respectively.
+One disadvantage of them is that, in general both methods need an numerical optimization to obtain the optimal target response.
+Next, we construct a third method that has closed-form solutions for all CS parameters, although its GMI is suboptimal in general.